East PA FREE ACA series Hero 2026 (3).png

 Research Methods for Writing Authentic Middle Grade & YA Historical Fiction with Jennifer Robin Barr

 Strong historical fiction starts with solid research.
 In this webinar, writers will learn practical techniques and methods to help make historical middle grade and young adult novels authentic to their time.
 We will look at the importance of books, journal articles, and historical newspapers of the era, and the value of primary sources, such as letters, photographs, and even government meeting minutes.
 Together we will explore search strategies with large collections like the Library of Congress or university archives, and highlight the value of working with local historians and historical societies.
 We’ll end the webinar with practical strategies, including simple techniques for organization so your research is easy to manage and access throughout the writing process.
 We will also discuss a tried-and-true revision method that ensures historical details are naturally woven into the story throughout the manuscript.
 This session is designed to help writers build a clear and manageable approach to research, enabling them to create historically grounded stories for young readers.
-CRITIQUES AVAILABLE.
+WRITTEN CRITIQUES ARE AVAILABLE FOR PURCHASE.

 June 16